measurement-kit/measurement-kit/doc/api/nettests/base_test.md

   and, if non-negative, used to compute the max test runtime.
 After such amount of time has passed, the test will stop running automatically.

+  By default, there is no maximum runtime constraint for tests.

+- *randomize_input*: the value of this variable is converted to bool and, if true, instructs measurement-kit to randomize the input.

+  By default, input is randomized.

 The `on_entry` method allows to specify the delegate called when a test entry is about to be written to disk.
 The first argument receives the entry object serialized as JSON.
 Note that the entry